advil64/voyage-into-the-unknown/readme.md

 **Question 2**: Will the agent ever get stuck in a solvable maze?
 Why or why not?

-**Answer**: The only time the agent gets stuck in a maze is when its neighbors are arranged in a way that it is blocked from progressing even if it back tracks.
-Let's take an example of an unsolvable maze:
+**Answer**: Because we use the A* algorithm, we will never get stuck in a solvable maze.
+This is because A* will explore every node that’s reachable until there are no more nodes to explore, in which case the maze has to be unsolvable.
+The agent *does* get stuck in a maze when its neighbors are arranged in a way that it is blocked from progressing even if it back tracks *(an unsolvable maze)*.
+Let's take an example of one:

 ```
 [0, 0, 1, 1, 1, 1, 1, 1, 1, 1]